Tax Equivalent Yield Formula (Table of Contents)

 Tax Equivalent Yield Formula

 The minimum pretax yield a particular bond should possess so that it makes equal to the return on tax-exempt investment.
-Taxable equivalent it is vastly used during the calculation of bond yield.
+The taxable equivalent is vastly used during the calculation of bond yield.

-This yield return is calculated before investing in a Bond may it Corporate or Municipal.
-Thus as per the risk taking ability, the investors decide the particular bond scheme.
+This yield return is calculated before investing in a Bond, whether Corporate or Municipal.
+Thus as per the risk-taking ability, the investors decide the particular bond scheme.

 Where: